Everyone who uses Delphi and Bitmaps should have at least heard about scanlines, and in particularly efg’s pages on the topic. In short:

 procedure AutoCropBitmap(BitMapToCrop: TBitmap; iBleeding : Integer; BackColor: TColor);

-var bmpTmp : TBitmap
+var bmpTmp : TBitmap;

 begin

-bmpTmp := TBitmap.Create
+bmpTmp := TBitmap.Create;

 try